 Use sturdy neon or light-colored poster boards for your signs.
 Attach a few balloons to the signs to grab attention.

 Lettering should be large and bold.
 Red or black letters are easily readable.
 Make sure the “Yard Sale” part is really large and include a directional arrow.
 Signs can also be cut out in the shape of an arrow.

-A really quick (and cheap!) yard sale sign to make is simply a weighted box, (fill it with rocks) with a sign stapled to the side.
+A really quick (and cheap!) yard sale sign is a weighted box, (fill it with rocks) with a sign stapled to the side.

 Keep it simple.
 All you need on the sign is;

-Post signs out on the nearest busy street by your home.
+Post signs out on the roadside of the nearest busy street by your home.

-Post signs (with arrows) at each turn on the way to your house.
-After you have placed your signs, you may want to drive by to see if you can read them.
+Post signs (with arrows) at each turn leading to your house.
+After you have placed your signs, you may want to drive by to make sure you can read them.

 Don’t put up signs too early the day before, or you’ll have “looky-lous” driving by all night and possibly knocking on your door wanting a preview.
 Put signs up late in the evening or super early the next morning.

 If you have a lot of high end items, get a bundle of ones, some twenties, plenty of tens and fives.
 Have on hand a few rolls of quarters, dimes, and nickels each.

 If your yard sale is mostly small ticket items, you won’t need as much cash. $100 in bills is a good start.
 Have plenty of ones and quarters— these always seem to run out.